ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/index.md

 ## Prerequisites {#prerequisites}

+If you're just getting started or looking for a less technical introduction, we recommend our [introduction to smart contracts](/smart-contracts/).

 Make sure you've read up on [accounts](/developers/docs/accounts/), [transactions](/developers/docs/transactions/) and the [Ethereum virtual machine](/developers/docs/evm/) before jumping into the world of smart contracts.

 ## A digital vending machine {#a-digital-vending-machine}